Hakka people: Sichuan

-Sichuan was originally the origin of the Deng lineage until one of them was hired as an official in Guangdong during the Ming dynasty but during the Qing plan to increase the population in 1671 they came to Sichuan again.
+Sichuan was originally the home of the Deng lineage.
+One member was hired as an official in Guangdong during the Ming dynasty.
+However, during the Qing plan to increase Sichuan's population in 1671, members of the lineage returned to Sichuan.
 Deng Xiaoping was born in Sichuan.

 Hunan

 Hakka people are mainly concentrated in Liuyang and Liling villages.

 Henan

-As with those in Sichuan, many Hakka emigrated to Xinyang Prefecture (in Southern Henan Province), where Li Zicheng carried out a massacre in Guangzhou (now in Huangchuan) on 17 Jan, 1636.
+As with those in Sichuan, many Hakka emigrated to Xinyang Prefecture (in Southern Henan Province), where Li Zicheng carried out a massacre in Guangzhou (now in Huangchuan) on 17 January 1636.

-Hong Kong
+Hakka in Hong Kong

 During the 15th century to 19th century, Hong Kong was in the imperial district of Xin'an (now Shenzhen) County.
 The 1819 gazetteer lists 570 Punti and 270 Hakka contemporary settlements in the whole district.
 However, the area covered by Xin'an county is greater than what was to become the British imperial enclave of Hong Kong by 1898.
-Although there had been settlers originating from the mainland proper even before the Tang dynasty, historical records of those people are non-extant, only evidence of settlement from archaeological sources can be found.
-The New Territories lowland areas had been settled originally by several clan lineages in Kam Tin, Sheung Shui, Fanling, Yuen Long, Lin Ma Hang and Tai Po and hence termed the Punti before the arrival of the Hakka, and fishing families of the Tanka and Hoklo groups to the area.
+Although there had been settlers originating from the mainland proper even before the Tang dynasty, historical records of those people are non-extant.
+Only evidence of settlement from archaeological sources can be found.
+The New Territories lowland areas had been settled originally by several clan lineages in Kam Tin, Sheung Shui, Fanling, Yuen Long, Lin Ma Hang and Tai Po and hence were termed the Punti before the arrival of the Hakka, and fishing families of the Tanka and Hoklo groups to the area.
 Since the prime farming land had already been farmed, the Hakka land dwellers settled in the less accessible and more hilly areas.
 Hakka settlements can be found widely distributed around the Punti areas, but in smaller communities.
 Many are found on coastal areas in inlets and bays surrounded by hills.

 Hakka-speaking communities are thought to have arrived in the Hong Kong area after the rescinding of the coastal evacuation order in 1688, such as the Hakka speaking Lee clan lineage of Wo Hang, one of whose ancestors is recorded as arriving in the area in 1688.